 At least when it comes to web and digital mediums, serifs get less attention than sans-serif fonts, and the vast majority of modern designs use sans-serifs.
-But there are many situations when sans is not the best way to go, for example online newspaper editions, websites with a classical theme, or long-form content.
+But there are many situations when sans is not the best way to go, for example long-form content in places like online newspaper editions (for body text) or websites with a classical theme.

 You’ve probably seen a css font-family declaration that didn’t include a specific webfont, but just the